Matatika/dbt-test-results-analytics/README.md

 We have also included some test for this model so everything in this example is easy to use and understand.

-7. One the `IMDB Data` pipeline has completed, run the `Model Validation` pipeline.
+7. Once the `IMDB Data` pipeline has completed, run the `Model Validation` pipeline.

 This pipeline will run the dbt tests in your workspace, and store them as data in your workspace's database.
 Then using this data we build dbt models to report from.